topless/invenio/docs/files/integration.rst

 - File integrity monitoring
 - Customizable access control

-After you install the module on your environment you just have to register the invenio-files-rest blueprint in the list of blueprints defined in the :code:`entry_points` of the :code:`setup.py` of your application.
+After you install the module in your environment you just have to register the invenio-files-rest blueprint in the list of blueprints defined in the :code:`entry_points` of the :code:`setup.py` of your application.